element-foundation/construction-paper/Construction-Paper.md

 **Method Via Lending or Collateralization**

-1. Jonny opens an over collateralized vault and borrows DAI.
+1. Jonny opens an over collateralized vault on Maker and borrows DAI.
 2. He stakes his borrowed DAI in a yield position giving him 30% APY.
 3. If the price of ETH rises, Jonny can borrow more DAI and gain more exposure to yield.
 He also realizes the gains on the price of ETH.
 4. If the price of ETH drops, Jonny adds additional collateral to avoid liquidation of his loan and losing his 150 ETH.